Data and notes

 National Aboriginal and Torres Strait Islander Health Survey (NATSIHS)

-The National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19 is the largest health survey of Aboriginal and Torres Strait Islander peoples, conducted by the Australian Bureau of Statistics (ABS) between July 2018 and April 2019.
+The National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19 is the largest health survey of Indigenous Australians, conducted by the Australian Bureau of Statistics (ABS) between July 2018 and April 2019.
 This survey collected information about a range of topics including long-term health conditions, disability, lifestyle factors, physical harm and use of health services.
-It collected information from Aboriginal and Torres Strait Islander people of all ages in non-remote and remote areas of Australia, including discrete Indigenous communities.
+It collected information from Indigenous Australians of all ages in non-remote and remote areas of Australia, including discrete Indigenous communities.

 Selected non-Indigenous comparisons are available from the 2017–18 National Health Survey (NHS).
 Time series comparisons for some indicators are available from the 2014–15 NATSISS, 2012–13 Aboriginal and Torres Strait Islander Health Survey (AATSIHS), 2008 National Aboriginal and Torres Strait Islander Social Survey (NATISS), 2004–05 NATSIHS, 2002 NATSISS, 2001 NHS and the 1994 National Aboriginal and Torres Strait Islander Survey (NATSIS).